flipz357/flipz357.github.io/_posts/2023-10-04-hacking-a-metric.md

 >>> F-score: 46
 ```

-Now we add a bit of “salt” to our prediction, we're goona twice repeat that the duck is the “ARG0” of “w / want-01”:
+Now we add a bit of “salt” to our prediction, we're gonna twice repeat that the duck is the “ARG0” of “w / want-01”:

 ```
 (w / want-01